dbltnk/participant-observer/implementation-plan.md

 - ✅ **Villager AI Integration**: Villagers use all the same mechanics as players
 - ✅ **Day/Night Lighting**: Dynamic lighting changes based on time of day
 - ✅ **Ground Texture**: Subtle ground texture using Perlin noise for better navigation

-**MAJOR MISSING FEATURE:**
-- ✅ **Resource Propagation**: Smart propagation system with density-based reproduction chance (prevents overpopulation while allowing die-off)
+- ✅ **Resource Propagation**: Simplified child/adult growth system with configurable caps

 ### Phase 6: Polish & UI ✅ COMPLETED
 1. ✅ Complete UI implementation with all elements